 Conversations around severe mental health disorders, harm to others, violence are conversations we aren’t equipped to support.
 We do not have the resources to help people with mental health disorders within our organisation.
 However, for that reason we have created a list of vetted psychologists and organisations that work in that field.

 Any interested members can register through our website.
 They have to provide us with certain details like name, age and area.
 They also have to acknowledge the terms and conditions of the peer support post which a member of our staff calls them to explain the general protocols of the peer support.

 We start the session on time.
 The session is started with the general rules and protocols of the peer support, followed by an introduction of the facilitator and the mental health professional present.
 We then get started into the topic of the meet.
 We ask starter questions or prompts that may help members contribute to the conversation.
 The session last for one hour.
 In the last five minutes, we conduct a grounding technique to leave people on a more calm and present space

 The organisation has certain code of conduct which all participants must follow.
-We are a areligious and apolitical space.
-So any conversations that preach or put down any particular religion or political party is strictly not allowed.
+Any conversations that preach or put down any particular religion or political party is strictly not allowed.
 We also make sure that members or aware that the peer support is not a replacement for therapy, but rather a space to share, talk and listen.
 The peer support is confidential and any personal details that anyone shares will not be spoken of outside of the meet.

 We hope that each participant at the end of the meet feels like they are not alone.
 They are able to reflect on their own thoughts and actions.
 That they’re able to better communicate their feelings in a safe environment.